 A visit to the ‘abandoned’ Botanic Garden

 The Botanic Garden is one of the best attractions in Tirana, but unfortunately lately is left behind.
 Furthermore, the building of the Botanical Garden began in 1964.
-The garden completed in 1971 and is home to a collection of the geographic, systematic and cultural value of Albanian flora.
+The garden completed in 1971 and is home to a collection of the geographic, systematic, and cultural values of Albanian flora.
 The garden is part of Tirana University.
-Serving as educational outreach and as a tourist attraction, the Botanical Gardens of Tirana is one of the city’s most precious green spots of Tirana.
+Serving as educational outreach and as a tourist attraction, the Botanical Gardens of Tirana is one of the city’s most precious green spots in Tirana.